Bachelor of Science in Tourism Management

 What Does a Bachelor of Science in Tourism Management Degree Program Entail?

-As a student in a B.S. program in tourism management, you'll learn to execute and supervise various areas of tourism operation, including hotel management, banquet and special event planning, and parks and recreation management.
+A Bachelor of Science in Tourism Management program will help you understand the business, communications, planning and operational aspects of managing various tourism-related fields.
+You'll learn to execute and supervise various areas of tourism operation, including hotel management, banquet and special event planning, and parks and recreation management.
 Additionally, some schools offer specific concentrations in areas like revenue management, therapeutic recreation, convention planning or tourism operations.

 Can I Earn This Degree Online?